ambitioninc/django-entity-emailer/README.md

 )
 ```

-We also need to create an `EmailTemplate` for the context of our email
+Before we can send an email, we also need to create an `EmailTemplate`
-to fill in.
-An email template is simply a reference to a django
+for the context of our email to fill in.
+An email template is simply a
-template to be filled in with some context.
+reference to a django template to be filled in with some context.

 This object can use a path that Django's template loaders will
 understand, or store the template directly as a TextField.
 Here, we're
 storing a simple text template.
+The different possibilities for
+constructing an `EmailTemplate` object are discussed more deeply in
+the "Email Templates" section.

 ```python
 new_item_template = EmailTemplate.objects.create(